 6. Participation in the process is dependent on agreement for all review documents to be used in ESBB research into non-blind review.
 Any comments that are included in published research papers will only be included with the author of the review comments consent.

-6. ESBB issues are not conference proceedings and conference attendees do not have the automatic right to be published.
+6. ESBB issues are not conference proceedings and conference attendees do not have the automatic right to have a paper published in our journal issues, but are always welcome to submit.

-8. ESBB will not participate in the editing of proceedings published by local organizers and a paper published in the proceedings do not count as an ESBB publication.
+8. ESBB will not participate in the editing of proceedings published by local organizers and a paper published in the proceedings does not count as an ESBB publication.